Covering Codes, List-Decodable Codes and Strong Singleton-Like Bounds in the Sum-Rank Metric: Introduction

 The Singleton-like bound for the sum-rank codes was proved in \cite{MK,BGR}.
 The general form Theorem III.2 in \cite{BGR} is as follows.
 Let the minimum sum-rank distance $d$ can be written uniquely as the form $d_{sr}=\Sigma_{i=1}^{j-1} n_i+\delta+1$ where $0 \leq \delta \leq n_j-1$, then The code attaining this bound is called maximal sum-rank distance (MSRD) code.
 When $m_1=\cdots=m_t=m$ this bound is of the form When $t=1$, it degenerates to the Singleton bound in the rank-metric.
 When $n_i=m_i=1$, for $i=1, \ldots, t$, it degenerates to the original Singleton bound for the Hamming metric codes, see \cite{Singleton}.\\

 In the case of matrix size $1 \times 1$, MSRD codes are MDS codes in the Hamming metric.
 They have attracted a lot of attentions within the theory of error-correcting codes in the Hamming metric.
 For general matrix sizes, it is important to construct MSRD codes and to find various restrictions on parameters of MSRD codes in the sum-rank metric coding theory.
 When $t \leq q-1$ and $N \leq (q-1)m$, MSRD codes were constructed in \cite{MP1,MP22}.
 They are called linearized Reed-Solomon codes, we also refer to \cite{Neri} for the construction of twisted linearized Reed-Solomon codes.
 When $t=q$, it was proved in \cite[Example VI.9]{BGR}, MSRD codes may not exist for some minimum sum-rank distance.
 In several other cases, for example, when the sum-metric minimum distance is $2$ or $N$, MSRD codes exist for all parameters, they were constructed in \cite[Section VII]{BGR}.
-In \cite{MP20} more linear MSRD codes with the same matrix size (not square matrix) defined over smaller fields were constructed by extended Moore matrices.\\
+In \cite{MP20} more linear MSRD codes with the same matrix size (not square matrix) defined over smaller fields were constructed by extended Moore matrices.
+In our previous paper \cite{Chen1} linear MSRD codes of various square matrix sizes of the arbitrary length over a fixed field ${\bf F}_q$ were constructed.\\

 We refer to \cite{MP191,NSZ21} for one-weight sum-rank codes.
 Anticode bound for sum-rank codes and optimal such codes were given in \cite{CGLGMP}.
 Generalized sum-rank weights were introduced and their properties were studied in \cite{MP192}.
 Cyclic skew cyclic sum-rank codes and sum-rank BCH codes of the matrix size $n_1=\cdots=n_t=n$, $m_1=\cdots=m_t=m$ were proposed and studied in \cite{MP21} by the deep algebraic method.
 We refer to \cite{ALNWZ} for Hartmann-Tzeng bound and Roos bound on cyclic skew cyclic codes.
 Eigenvalue bounds for sum-rank codes were given in \cite{AKR} and these bounds were used to prove the nonexistence of MSRD codes for some parameters.
 It was proved in \cite{OPB} that random linear sum-rank codes attain the Gilbert-Varshamov-like bound with a high probability.
 In our previous papers \cite{Chen1}, larger linear sum-rank codes than these sum-rank BCH codes of the same minimum sum-rank distances were constructed.
 Welch-Berlemkamp decoding algorithm for linearized Reed-Solomon codes and sum-rank BCH codes in \cite{MP1,MP21}.
 Generic decoder for sum-rank codes was given in \cite{Puchinger} and the list-decoding of linearized Reed-Solomon codes was studied in \cite{PR}.
 A general reduction of decoding in the sum-rank metric to the decoding in the Hamming metric was given in our paper \cite{Chen2}.
 For recent works on codes in the sum-rank metric, we refer to papers \cite{Berardini,Borello}.\\